cynicconn/Conntendo/README.md

 # Conntendo
-x86 NES Emulator written in C++ using WinForms and SDL API
+x86 NES Emulator written in C++ using WinForms and SDL2 API.
+I've favored clarity and readability instead of compressed, optimized code.
+The Emulator has over 90% compatibility with the entire NES Library.

 ## Screenshots
 <p float="center">